thales-markets/thales-improvement-proposals/TIPs/TIP-12.md

 * Add support in the thalesmarket.io dapp for Optimism L2 with limit orders backed by 1inch protocol.
     * Include 1inch integration to buy sUSD directly from the dapp

+Thales integrated 0x protocol into L1 MVP.
+However, post whitelisting on Optimism Thales could not get enough certainty around Ox API being made available on Optimism, so this TIP proposes to rollout with 1inch limit orders API, and keep the option to revert back to 0x or even support both protocols once 0x API is ready.

 ## Rationale
+TBD

 ## Test Cases
 N/A